b2c

 Another major limitation is that products sold by B2C businesses are cheap.
 Companies must discover powerful ways to gain lost revenue by concentrating on quantity.
 However, this increases the risk of missing existing customers due to quality issues that eventually affect the business’s profit.

-To attain success in B2C business and enhance B2C sales, one must follow some essential practices that would assist in growing your Business.
+To attain success in business-to-consumer business and enhance B2C sales, one must follow some essential practices that would assist in growing your Business.
 The best practices are as below:

 1. E-Commerce Personalization

-E-Commerce Personalization is quite vital when it comes to offering an outstanding shopping experience to customers.
-Few personalization techniques involve recommendations of products based on their form of high-selling product along with complimentary services.
-Along with this, B2C companies can apply location-specified offers and discounts for online customers.
+E-commerce personalization is quite vital when it comes to offering an outstanding shopping experience to customers.
+Few personalization techniques involve recommendations of products based on their form of high-selling products along with complementary services.
+Along with this, B2C companies can apply location-specific offers and discounts for online customers.

 2. Eye-Catching Product Images

 Product images best describe the products while impressing and attracting the customer.
-Most customers purchase specific products by viewing the image attractiveness.
+Most customers purchase specific products based on the image attractiveness.
 When the product looks dull in the image or imparts a fake look in photographs, it will not impress the purchasers.
 Thus, B2C companies must ensure that pictures are genuine and high-quality.

 3. Detailed and Useful Product Descriptions